ChrisLinn/ink/source/_posts/notes/crypto/classgroup-1.md

 ## Introduction

-These notes grew out of an effort to understand the basics of __class groups__.
+These notes grew out of an effort to understand the basics of __class groups 类群__.
 With another VDF day around the corner, now seemed as good a time as any to get to grips with this material.
-Furthermore, class groups and lattices are part of the standard tool set in areas of cryptography relevant to blockchain and zero knowledge applications.
+Furthermore, class groups 类群 and lattices 格 are part of the standard tool set in areas of cryptography relevant to blockchain and zero knowledge applications.

-The central object of these notes are __rings of integers $\mathcal{O}_K$ in number fields $K$__.
-These are objects borrowed from the realm of algebraic number theory (ANT).
+**[HY: 核心是整数环]** The central object of these notes are **rings of integers 整数环 $\mathcal{O}_K$ in number fields 数域 $K$**.
+These are objects borrowed from the realm 领域 of algebraic number theory (ANT).
 Topics derived from their study that have found application in cryptography include:
-* Class Groups (of Imaginary Quadratic Number Fields),
+* Class Groups 类群 (of Imaginary Quadratic Number Fields 虚二次数域),
-* Lattices (ideal lattices or derived from  groups of units of rings of integers),
+* Lattices 格 (ideal lattices 理想格 or derived from  groups of units of rings of integers),

 and to a lesser extent (it seems),
-* Orders (in Imaginary Quadratic Number Fields associated with elliptic curves).
+* Orders 秩 (in Imaginary Quadratic Number Fields associated with elliptic curves).

-Discussing the abstract theory of rings of integers is a necessary (?) prerequesite to properly introducing __class groups__; __orders__ and __lattices__ will be mentioned along the way.
+**[HY: 介绍 classgroup 需要先介绍整数环，同时也会介绍 orders 秩 和 lattice 格]** Discussing the abstract theory of rings of integers is a necessary (?) prerequesite to properly introducing __class groups__; __orders__ and __lattices__ will be mentioned along the way.

 Definitions will be given in due time.
 In the meantime, ...

 ### How is algebraic number theory relevant to cryptography?
+[HY: 代数数论与密码学的关系]

 Let's stick to the three topics introduced above.

 In cryptographic applications, __class groups__ are seen as a __source of groups of unknown order__ (GUO).
-Recall that the __order__ of a finite group $G$ is its cardinality as a set.
+Recall that the __order__ of a finite group $G$ is its cardinality 势、基 as a set.
 GUOs have been considered in the construction of candidate __Verifiable Delay Functions__ (VDF) and __Cryptographic Accumulators__.
 They can also serve for as __target groups for (polynomial) commitment schemes__.

 RSA groups $(\Bbb{Z}/N\Bbb{Z})^\times$[^RSA_modulus] provide an alternative family of GUOs[^RSA_are_GUO].
 However, generating RSA moduli $N=pq$ requires either a trusted party[^RSA_trust] or a non-trivial multiparty computation.
 Generating class groups[^cl_grp_gen] $\mathcal{Cl}(d)$ on the other hand "[only][square free test]" requires generating large negative square free public integers $d$.
 Taking $d=-p$ for a large prime $p$ is a viable option.
 [^RSA_are_GUO]: computing their order is equivalent to factoring $N=pq$, and is a difficult problem